ThomasQuinnKelly/bip-reference-person/ocp-vetservices-claims/README.md

 wait-for-it.sh - this script is used in docker-compose.yml file.
 This is used to make ocp-vetservices-claims container wait until oracle comes up.
 Once the ping for oracle is successful, it waits for another 30 seconds and brings up ocp-vetservices-claims container.

-If the container doesn't come up becuase of database connection issue, just restart the ocp-vetservices-claims container.
+If the container doesn't come up because of database connection issue, just restart the ocp-vetservices-claims container.